FoxInkShiba/Tinkers_Enchantment_-_Modification/README.md

-Tinkers' Enchantment and Modification

 Makes Tinkers' Construct tools compatible with most enchantments.

 Adds two new workstations: the Enchanting Assembly Table (apply enchantments to Tinkers' tools using enchanted books) and the Enchanting Forge Table (scrollable interface for managing large numbers of enchanted books, merging enchantments, and boosting enchantment levels using special materials like diamonds and Nether Stars).

 All core mechanics are highly configurable.
 You can adjust enchantment level caps, choose between additive or max-level merging, enable/disable ranged or melee enchantment damage calculations, and tweak Tinkers' damage decay coefficients — among many other options.
 Whether you want to remove that annoying damage decay or break through level limits, this mod lets you do it.

 By default, enchantment loss during Tinkers' tool and armor forging is disabled.
 You can also add enchantment protection by shapeless-crafting a tool with an enchantment preserver material (default: diamond).
-The default damage decay coefficient has been adjusted to 1.1 (vanilla is 0.9), meaning: the higher the damage, the higher the damage ( ).
+The default damage decay coefficient has been adjusted to 1.1 (vanilla is 0.9), meaning: the higher the damage, the higher the damage (???).

+The vanilla armor reduction system has been completely rewritten.
+Many powerful features are disabled by default (e.g., armor reducing all types of damage, reaching 100% damage immunity when armor exceeds a threshold).

+The default damage reduction cap for Tinkers' armor has been increased to 100%, and the Protection enchantment level cap has been raised to 12.

 Due to some messy project management stuff, the config file and in-game names aren't what I wanted — but I'm too lazy to change them now.
 The config file is crashguard.cfg.
+The configuration file for material enchantments is enchantment_materials.json.